 This then allows us to immediately deliver personalized experiences and relevant options right from the start, just like any of us (humans) would do.
 To make it clearer, if we identify a user as new, why offer support as an option on the top, or in some cases, why offer it at all when users interacting coming from sources such as demand generation campaigns for example.
 Or if a returning and existing customer with open tickets visiting the site may find it more relevant to have their current ticket status options available as a suggestion, etc.

 You get the point, we are trying to facilitate users’ journey based on their context.

 Combining intelligence, automation and scaling

-2020 will be a big year for digital transformation and AI.
+2020 was a big year for digital transformation and AI.

 We are also eager to hear how you are adapting to the new changes and what digital transformations you are going though.

 P.S.
 Please visit us, try our chatbot and let us know how you would use/apply this to your business model.